Jarrioja/aora-supabase/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with React Native for seamless user experiences, Animatable for captivating animations, and integrated with the dependable backend systems of ~~Appwrite~~ Supabase, this app showcases impressive design and functionality, enabling seamless sharing of AI videos within the community.
+This project is a tutorial for a mobile app built with React Native, using Animatable for captivating animations and integrating Supabase backend systems.
+The app showcases impressive design and functionality, enabling seamless sharing of AI videos within the community.
+Tutorial based on content created by JavaScript Mastery on YouTube.

 ## <a name="tech-stack">⚙️ Tech Stack</a>